Dominick Elwes: Early life

-Elwes (pronounced "El-wez") was born on 24 August 1931 at Billing Hall, Northamptonshire to English portrait painter Simon Elwes (RA, KM), and the Hon.
+Elwes (pronounced "El-wez") was born on 24 August 1931 at Billing Hall, Northamptonshire, to English portrait painter Simon Elwes (RA, KM), and the Hon.
 Gloria Rodd, daughter of the 1st Baron Rennell, some-time British Ambassador to Rome, and Conservative MP for St. Marylebone (1928–1932).

-Elwes was descended from the Roman Catholic Cary-Elwes (sometimes known simply as Elwes) family, which includes such noted British prelates, priests and monks as abbot Columba Cary-Elwes, Bishop Dudley Cary-Elwes, and Father Luke Cary-Elwes.
+Elwes was descended from the Catholic Cary-Elwes (sometimes known simply as Elwes) family, which includes such noted British prelates, priests and monks as abbot Columba Cary-Elwes, Bishop Dudley Cary-Elwes, and Father Luke Cary-Elwes.
 Dominick was the grandson of Gervase Cary Elwes (1866–1921), a diplomat and professional classical tenor, and Lady Winifride Mary Elizabeth Feilding, daughter of the 8th Earl of Denbigh.
 Dominick was a nephew of the English novelist, biographer and journalist Nancy Mitford, and a godson of Evelyn Waugh.
 One of his cousins was the 3rd Baron Rennell.
 For his early education, Dominick spent much of his childhood during the Second World War in the United States, after which he returned to England to attend Downside School in Somerset.

 Career

-In January 1960 Elwes became the assistant editor of Lilliput Magazine until its closure in July of that same year.
+In January 1960, Elwes became the assistant editor of Lilliput Magazine until its closure in July of that same year.
 From 1960 to 1962, he was the Company Director of Dome Press where he began the newsweekly Topic Magazine as editorial director, along with William Rees-Davies and Maurice Macmillan.
+Topic was backed by twenty persons amounting to $420,000.
+The backers included Macmillan, and the Duchess of Argyll.
 While at Topic, Elwes discovered and hired a then unknown art student to be a graphic artist for the magazine, Ridley Scott, who went on to become a famous director.
-In 1963, together with Nicholas Luard, he published and subsequently became the director of Design Yearbook, which developed into the book-packaging firm November Books.
+In 1963, together with Nicholas Luard, Elwes published and subsequently became the director of Design Yearbook, which developed into the book-packaging firm November Books.
 The company's clients included Thames & Hudson, a publisher of books on art, architecture, design and visual culture.
 In 1964, he co-wrote a book with Luard, Refer to Drawer: Being a Penetrating Survey of a Shameful National Practice – Hustling, which included illustrations by cartoonist John Glashan.
 Elwes subsequently became a member of the National Union of Journalists.

 Following in his father's footsteps Elwes then became a portrait painter, painting many of London's Clermont Set.
 Around 1967 he moved to Andalucia, Spain, where, with the aid of architect Philip Jebb, he designed a Mediterranean-style apartment complex, completed in 1970.
 Clients included Luard and the actor Hugh Millais.
 In 1975, Elwes and George Britnell became owners of a hair salon, Figurehead, on Pont Street in Knightsbridge which he filled with paintings by his father.
 His then ex-wife helped promote the salon for an article in The Daily Telegraph.
 One of Elwes's portraits was of John Bingham, 7th Earl of Lucan, who disappeared in November 1974 after the murder of his children's nanny.
 Elwes and Lucan had been close friends since their schooldays.